abdul-abdi/karibu/README.md

 ### Using the AI Assistant

 1. Click the AI Assistant chat button in the bottom-right corner
-2. Ask questions about blockchain concepts, Solidity, or how to use SmartScope
+2. Ask questions about blockchain concepts, Solidity, or how to use Karibu
 3. Get instant, contextual help while you develop

 ## 📄 Documentation